 Best Assetto Corsa EVO Settings for Logitech G29 / G920

-Assetto Corsa EVO has recently been updated to version 0.3 in its Early Access period.
-The game is slowly adding more features and has updated some of its force feedback settings.
-Importantly, the physics still feel solid, which makes for a good base to build the rest of the game.
+Assetto Corsa EVO has recently been updated to version 0.4 in its Early Access period, adding more content, changing some the physics and fixing many bugs.
+I'm happy to see the progress with each update.
 I expect to see a very good game come out of this when it finishes development.

 In terms of force feedback, it has the general feel of the original Assetto Corsa, but not quite as good.
 For the Logitech G29 or G920, we only make some minor tweaks to the force feedback settings.
 Unfortunately, there really isn't the ability to change the force feedback too much.